LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 ## Keep things simple

 Simplicity was definitely welcome when looking for information.
-I want to go straight to the library homepage and find what I'm looking for quickly.
+I want to go to the library homepage and find what I'm looking for quickly.
 Too many levels of navigation was a problem.
-Thee shouldn't be a need for more than one click from the homepage.
+There shouldn't be a need for more than one click from the homepage.
 With the more convoluted websites it became easier to use a search engine.

 ### Tips

 1. Keep information on as few levels as possible.
-One page with links to everything the library offers.
-It should be clear which page is the one people need.
+One homepage with links to everything the library offers.
+It should be clear which link is the one people need.
 2. Make contacting the service easy.
-Have a clear phone number and email address.
+Have a prominent phone number and email address.
 3. A contact form is not a replacement for an email address.
 Do not have an 'email the library' link, which goes through to a contact form.
 4. Choose where you're going to have information.
 The council site or the catalogue one, not a mix of both.